genouest/GenouestBlastBundle/Resources/doc/index.rst

 Installation
 ------------

-You need to have blast+ installed and properly configured.
-Blast+ binaries should be in the PATH of the computing machines.
+You need to have BLAST+ installed and properly configured (download from ftp://ftp.ncbi.nih.gov/blast/executables/blast+/LATEST/).
+BLAST+ binaries should be in the PATH of the computing machines.

-Install GenouestSchedulerBundle which is required by this bundle.
+Install and configure GenouestSchedulerBundle which is required by this bundle.

 Checkout a copy of the bundle code::